AndrewZinc/Expect_Life/README.md

 ### Machine Learning Model
 * Machine Learning Model - will evaluate the data features and provide information about the feature importance, as well as clustering of features that contribute to Human Longevity.
+* Currently, the machine learning model is using PCA for feature reduction, and KMeans for clustering analysis